-- 9.62.1 The authority operates a purchase card facility; these are available, with the approval of Finance. - 9.62.2 Purchase cards are to be used for low value or one-off incidental spend where it

-9.62.3 The principle of disaggregation applies to spend on purchase cards both in relation to the individual and the Authority as a whole.
+- 9.62.1 The authority operates a purchase card facility; these are available, with the approval of Finance. - 9.62.2 Purchase cards are to be used for low value or one-off incidental spend where it is not efficient to carry out a competitive process.
+Purchase cards MUST NOT be used to bypass corporate contracts or these rules without the express permission of Procurement and the appropriate Director. - 9.62.3 The principle of disaggregation applies to spend on purchase cards both in relation to the individual and the Authority as a whole.